Vedant0109/Mini-Projects/qr_code_generator/README.md

 dependency:
-- qrcode install it by:
+- qrcode (To install to it run the following command)
   - pip install qrcode